autocloudarc/0026-azure-automation-plus-dsc-lab/README.md

 ## 6.0 After Deploying the Template (Usage)

+To log into your any of your lab virtual machines, use Azure bastion by logging into the portal at <https://portal.azure.com>, select the virtual machine, and click connect in the overview pane, then select the 'bastion' option and login with your credentials.

 Although particular scenarios or specific sets of excercises are not provided as part of this project to practice these skills, listed here is the recommended outline of training objectives as a basic guide.
 You may deviate, ommit, add or re-sequence these steps as necessary to meet your test/dev/training requirements.
 Please NOTE that this project is primarily for training and NOT recommended for production.